HelloAOLab/bible-api/GENERATOR-CHANGELOG.md

 This is the log of changes for the Bible API Generator and associated tools.
 For information on the API itself, see [API-CHANGELOG.md](./API-CHANGELOG.md).

+## V2.1.1

+#### Date: 2026-04-24

+### :bug: Bug Fixes

+-   Fixed an issue where inline line breaks between poem lines were added to the start of the new verse instead of the end of the previous verse.

 ## V2.1.0

 #### Date: 2026-02-18